disafronov/python-logging-objects-with-schema/README.md

 This library provides a logger subclass built on top of the standard `logging` module that strictly controls additional `extra` fields using a JSON schema.

-## Core idea

-- The standard `logging` package is used (your application configures handlers and formatting as usual).
-- `SchemaLogger` is a subclass of `logging.Logger` designed to be used as a drop-in replacement via `logging.setLoggerClass(SchemaLogger)`.
-- The schema is stored in a JSON file named `logging_objects_with_schema.json` in the application root directory.
+`SchemaLogger` is a drop-in replacement for `logging.Logger` that validates `extra` fields against a JSON schema file (`logging_objects_with_schema.json`) in your application root directory.
-- Any user-provided `extra` fields are included in the log **only if** they are described in the schema and match the declared Python type.
-- The library is universal and works with any formatters from the standard `logging` module.
-It is not tied to any specific log format or logging library.

 ## Schema as a contract

 The JSON schema is treated as a **contract** between all parties that produce and consume logs in the system.
-It defines which structured fields are allowed to appear in logs and which types they must have.
+The schema file (`logging_objects_with_schema.json`) is a shared, versioned artifact that defines which structured fields are allowed to appear in logs and which Python types they must have.
+This contract ensures that all downstream consumers (search systems, alerts, dashboards, external systems) can rely on a consistent log structure.

+**Strictness guarantees:**

+- **`extra` fields never go directly into logs.** They are always projected through the schema: values from `extra` are taken by `source` field names and placed into the log structure according to the schema paths.
+Only fields explicitly described in the schema (as leaves with `type` and `source`) can ever reach your logs.
+The schema is the only source of truth for which `extra` fields are allowed.
+- Any `extra` field that is **not** described in the schema is treated as a data error: it is dropped from the log output and recorded as a validation problem.
+- Any mismatch between runtime values and the declared types (wrong types, `None` values, disallowed list elements) is also treated as a data error.
+- All validation problems are aggregated and logged as a single ERROR message **after** the log record has been emitted, ensuring 100% compatibility with standard logger behavior (no exceptions are raised).
 - Application code must only send `extra` fields that are described in the schema and match the declared Python types.
-Any deviation (unknown fields, wrong types, `None` values, disallowed list elements) is logged as an ERROR message *after* the log record has been emitted.
-- The schema file (`logging_objects_with_schema.json`) is a shared, versioned artifact that defines the shape of structured log payloads for all downstream consumers (search, alerts, dashboards, external systems).

-## Strictness guarantees

-- Only fields explicitly described in the JSON schema (as leaves with `type` and `source`) can ever reach your logs.
-- Any `extra` field that is **not** described in the schema is treated as a data
-  error: it is dropped from the log output and recorded as a validation problem.
-- Any mismatch between runtime values and the declared types is also treated as a data error.
-- All validation problems (unknown fields, wrong types, disallowed list elements, `None` values, etc.) are aggregated and logged as a single ERROR message **after** the log record has been emitted, ensuring 100% compatibility with standard logger behavior (no exceptions are raised).
-- The schema is treated as the only source of truth for which `extra` fields are allowed to appear in logs.
-Any deviation from the schema is considered a contract violation between the producer of `extra` and the schema author.
+Any deviation from the schema is considered a contract violation.

 ## Installation